newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ![_config.yml]({{ site.baseurl }}/images/crimson/call.jpg)
 {: refdef}

 As the darkness now fully surrounds the little beach town, the mist has come back.
-A soft call breaks the silence like a sharpened sword swiftly shreds thin paper sheets.
+A soft call breaks the silence like a sharpened sword swiftly slices through thin paper sheets.

 > "M.: A., come.
 You should see this."<br>